tmaklin/unmulti/README.md

 Adding the `-t number_to_sequence.tsv` argument will write a table linking the output filenames to their sequence names to the supplied argument.
-In the example above, running `unmulti -f in.fasta -o number_to_sequence.tsv` would produce the following file
+In the example above, running `unmulti -f in.fasta -t number_to_sequence.tsv` would produce the following file

 ```